Glen Downie

 Glen Downie is an Aotearoa New Zealand composer, currently embarking on a PhD in composition at the University of Cambridge with Jeremy Thurlow on a Cambridge Trust International Scholarship.

-Originally based in Wellington, he holds a Master of Musical Arts from Te Kōkī New Zealand School of Music, where he studied under Michael Norris and Dugal McKinnon.
+Originally based in Wellington, he co-directed the SMP Ensemble from 2014-2023 and gained a Master of Musical Arts from Te Kōkī New Zealand School of Music, where he studied under Michael Norris and Dugal McKinnon.
 Past teachers have included John Psathas, Kenneth Young and Gao Ping.
-He has been a finalist in the 2014 NZSO Todd Corporation Young Composers Award, a co-winner of the NZ Trio's inaugural composing competition (2015), and won multiple prizes from the NZSM, including three second placings in the composers competition, the 2015 Jenny McLeod award, and the 2017 Matthew Marshall Prize for guitar composition.

-Also a keen free improviser on saxophone, he has played with Jeff Henderson, Christopher Wratt, Pyramid Lake (an improvised quartet with Rob Thorne, Simon Eastwood and Dexter Stanley-Tauvao) and founded the large improvising ensemble Composting Impostors, as well as presenting an original set with the Arthur Street Loft Orchestra series in Wellington.
+Also a keen free improviser on saxophone, he has played with Jeff Henderson, Pyramid Lake (an improvising quartet with Rob Thorne, Simon Eastwood and Dexter Stanley-Tauvao) and enjoys creating scenarios for medium-large groups of improvisers.